 American Academy of Pediatrics (2004).
 School-Based Mental Health Services.
 Retrieved from: http://pediatrics.aappublications.org/content/113/6/1839.full.

 National Institute of Mental Health, U.S. Department of Health and Human Services (2017).
 Mental Illness.
 Retrieved from: https://www.nimh.nih.gov/health/statistics/mental-illness.shtml.

 American School Counselor Association (2017).
 State-By-State Student-To-Counselor Ratio Report: 10 Year Trends.
 Retrieved from: https://www.schoolcounselor.org/asca/media/asca/Publications/ratioreport.pdf.

 American School Counselor Association.
 The Role of the Professional School Counselor.
 Retrieved from: https://www.schoolcounselor.org/asca/media/asca/Careers-Roles/RoleStatement.pdf.

-National Association of Secondary School Principals (2011).
-Breaking Ranks: The Comprehensive Framework for School Improvement.
+National Association of Secondary School Principals (2018).
+Building Ranks: A Comprehensive Framework for Effective School Leaders.
+Retrieved from: https://www.nassp.org/professional-learning/building-ranks-for-school-leaders/

-National Association of School Psychologists (2011).
-School-Based Mental Health Services: Essential to Learning and Achievement.
+National Association of School Psychologists (2016).
+School-Based Mental Health Services: Improving Student Learning and Well-Being.
+Retrieved from: https://www.nasponline.org/resources-and-publications/resources/mental-health/school-psychology-and-mental-health/school-based-mental-health-services